Wangechi Mutu: Awards

 On 23 February 2010, Wangechi Mutu was honoured by Deutsche Bank as its first "Artist of the Year".
 The prize included a solo exhibition at the Deutsche Guggenheim in Berlin.
 Entitled My Dirty Little Heaven, the show traveled in June 2010 to the Wiels Center for Contemporary Art in Forest, Belgium.

 In 2013, Mutu was awarded the BlackStar Film Festival Audience Award for Favorite Experimental Film in Philadelphia, Pennsylvania for her film The End of Eating Everything, as well as the Brooklyn Museum Artist of the Year, Brooklyn, New York.

 In 2014, Mutu won the United States Artist Grant and in 2017, she was honored with the International Artist Award given by Anderson Ranch Arts Center.

-Mutu will receive the Baltimore Museum of Art’s Artist Who Inspires Award at their BMA Ball on November 22, 2025.
+Mutu, along with Amy Sherald, received the Baltimore Museum of Art's Artist Who Inspires Award at their BMA Ball on November 22, 2025.

 Philanthropy

 In 2014, Mutu founded the charitable organization Africa's Out! to "advance radical change through the power of art and activism, particularly supporting artists, initiatives and institutions from Africa and its Diaspora that celebrate freedom of creative expression."